 Obviously, an SMM would take a lot of the stress away from trying to understand all the data and statistics, but they would also save you a ton of time and energy on your account in general.
 Whilst you would be able to maintain complete control over what gets posted and when your SMM could guide you to make sure you are making the most out of your social media presence.

 For more information about professional social media advice, check out 'why you should use a social media manager' blog post.

 The come away from all of this is that there is a delicate balance to be found when trying to establish the best time to post on social media.

 It’s definitely important to do your research, but also to make sure that most of your research is relevant to your industry niche, includes specific data relative to your account, and that you don’t rely on supposed facts you find on Google.

 With all those elements considered, it’s important not to overthink it too much and cause yourself overwhelm; remember to consider your target audience’s schedule, check your insights and be consistent.

 If you’d rather make sure you get it right the first time than spend months in the trial and error period, or if you’ve tried and errored and need a bit of help figuring out what’s best for your account, why not consider hiring a social media manager to do the hard work for you?

 If you would like any further advice or are interested in having a chat over a cuppa, why not get in touch.

-(by Dani Tucker, Social Media Consultant - Copper)
+(by Dani Tucker, Guest Blog Writer - Copper)